Skip to content

 FINAL ASSEMBLY

-Guests: Elke Krasny (Vienna), Verena von Beckerath (Berlin), Tim Heide (Berlin)
+Guests: Kurt Hofstetter (MA50, Vienna), Elke Krasny (Academy of Fine Arts Vienna), Verena von Beckerath (Berlin), Tim Heide (Berlin) and experts from Rome